garysassano/cdk-aws-otlp-forwarder-cwl-lambda/README.md

 # cdk-aws-otlp-forwarder-cwl-lambda

-CDK app showcasing a serverless approach to send OpenTelemetry traces to any OTel-compatible observability vendor.
+CDK app showcasing a serverless approach to send OpenTelemetry traces to any OTel-compatible vendor.
 The solution uses CloudWatch Logs as the transport layer for traces and AWS Lambda as the OTLP forwarder to vendor endpoints.

 ### Related Apps